We know more than we can tell.

 The major result of the evaluation is that massive gains in accuracy have been achieved in the last five years (2013-2018) and these far exceed improvements made in the prior period (2010-2013).
 While the industry gains are broad — at least 28 developers’ algorithms now outperform the most accurate algorithm from late 2013 — there remains a wide range of capabilities.
 With good quality portrait photos, the most accurate algorithms will find matching entries, when present, in galleries containing 12 million individuals, with error rates below 0.2%

 Privacy freaks (me included) would like everyone to be creeped out by this.
-Yet many people are cool with it to some degree, and perhaps not just because they’re acquiescing to the inevitable.
+Yet many people are cool with it to some degree, and not just because they’re acquiescing to the inevitable: they’re relying on it because it makes interaction with machines easier—and they trust it.

 A predictable pattern for every new technology is that what can be done will be done—until we see how it goes wrong and try to stop doing that.
 This has been true of every technology from stone tools to nuclear power and beyond.
 Unlike many other new technologies, however, it is not hard to imagine ways facial recognition by computers can go wrong, especially when it already has.